Seeed-Studio/wiki-documents/docs/Seeed_Arduino_Boards.md

 ```

 !!! attention
-    If you use the board wih AT SAMD21 Microcontroller ,such as Seeeduino LoRaWAN/GPS board and Seeeduino cotex Mo board .Please copy below url to *Additional Boards Manager URLs*
+    If you use the board wih AT SAMD21 Microcontroller ,such as Seeeduino LoRaWAN/GPS board , Seeeduino cotex Mo board and Seeeduino Lotus Cortex-M0+.Please copy below url to *Additional Boards Manager URLs*

 ```c
 https://files.seeedstudio.com/arduino/package_seeeduino_boards_index.json